Trump’s White House Intruder ‘Friend’ Arrested, Twitter Picks On Obama

 — Frederick Douglass (@HITEXECUTIVE) March 11, 2017

-In the backdrop of the wiretap controversy, many wondered if the President would point fingers at former POTUS Obama for the reported breach.
-Trump supporters took a dig at White House’s previous incumbent.
+While many wondered if the President would point fingers at former POTUS Obama for the reported breach, Trump supporters took a dig at White House’s previous incumbent.

 BREAKING: